New model structures for Algebraic Quantum Field Theory

 The commutativity comes from the naturality of the unit and the triangular identity of the adjunction $\upiota_{\sharp}\dashv\upiota^*$; the conclusion follows from 2-out of-3 for equivalences.
-The claim for $\Qrep\upepsilon$ follows from a similar diagram chasing. \end{proof} \begin{lem} The class of maps in $\Alg_{\OpN}(\V)$
+The claim for $\Qrep\upepsilon$ follows from a similar diagram chasing. \end{proof} \begin{rem} In the notation of \cite{carmona_Bousfield_2022}, Lemma \ref{lem_QrepIsCellularizator} shows that the augmented endofunctor $(\Qrep,\upepsilon)$ is a BF-coreflector (see \cite[Definition 3.3]{carmona_Bousfield_2022}).
+This fact will allow us to apply the dual of \cite[Theorem 3.6]{carmona_Bousfield_2022} to identify cofibrant objects of the extension model structure in Theorem \ref{thm_ExistenceOfExtensionModelAndProperties}. \end{rem}